TSTnb/mtf/README.md

 ### How to use

-Visit the [Tetris Friends Arena](http://www.tetrisfriends.com/games/Live/game.php), and the script will do the rest.
+Visit the [Tetromino Friends Arena](http://www.tetrisfriends.com/games/Live/game.php), and the script will do the rest.
 The DAS URL hack *does* work with this.

 ### What it should look like
 Without the script installed, it will look something like this:
 ![](http://i.imgur.com/08BJLH4.png)

-If the Minimal Tetris Arena script works, the page will look like this:
+If the Minimal Tetromino Arena script works, the page will look like this:
 ![](http://i.imgur.com/RL8nTBB.png)
 So anyway, try it out and post results.